haithembelhaj/compass-importer/README.md

 ## Usage

-You can use this importer in node-sass or any project that depends on node-sass. the only thing you need to do to make this work is add the importer to the options and include the '.compass' folder
+You can use this importer in node-sass or any project that depends on node-sass. the only thing you need to do to make this work is add the importer to the options and include the '.compass' folder.

 ### node-sass